unkerpete/GAproj1/readme.md

 ## Approach
 To create the first randomised session of sub-grouping:
-<br>-the list of names added are stored in an array
+<li>the list of names added are stored in an array</li>
-<br>-the array is then randomised
+<li>the array is then randomised</li>
-<br>-using a nested for loop, the inner loops pops the randomised array for X amount of times for X value of the subGroupSize into a new array that represents a sub-group.
-And the outer loop repeats the inner loop process Y number of times for Y value of subGroups required.
+<li>using a nested for loop, the inner loops pops the randomised array for X amount of times for X value of the subGroupSize into a new array that represents a sub-group.
+And the outer loop repeats the inner loop process Y number of times for Y value of subGroups required.</li> </li>
-<br>-each sub-group array is then pushed into a new array
+<li>each sub-group array is then pushed into a new array</li>
-<br>-the new array will now have nested arrays of sub-groups which will be appended onto the html doc
+<li>the new array will now have nested arrays of sub-groups which will be appended onto the html doc</li>

 To create the second and any subsequent sessions of sub-grouping:
-<br>-a loop is used to pop the last name of each sub-group (thats runs the equivalent amount of time as the subGroupSize) from the previous grouping.
-These names will form the first array of sub-group of the subsequent session, and pushed into another array
-i.e. [c, f, i] will be obtained from [[a, b, c], [d, e, f], [g, h, i]].
+<li>a loop is used to pop the last name of each sub-group (thats runs the equivalent amount of time as the subGroupSize) from the previous grouping.
+These names will form the first array of sub-group of the subsequent session, and pushed into another array. i.e. [c, f, i] will be obtained from [[a, b, c], [d, e, f], [g, h, i]].</li>
-<br>-the left overs are then joined together in an array and randomised again
+ <li>the left overs are then joined together in an array and randomised again</li>
-<br>-this newly randomised array will then go through a loop process that the names into new sub-groups arrays
+<li>this newly randomised array will then go through a loop process that the names into new sub-groups arrays</li>
-<br>-these new sub-groups will then be pushed into the same array that is currently holding the first array of sub-group
+<li>these new sub-groups will then be pushed into the same array that is currently holding the first array of sub-group</li>
-<br>-this array of sub-groups arrays is then appended into the html doc
+<li>this array of sub-groups arrays is then appended into the html doc</li>

 ## Limitations and Unsolved Problems